synflow/Synflow_SDK_LGPL/README.md

-# ngDesign gpl-3.0
+# The Synflow SDK LGPL

-ngDesign is the compiler + IDE for the Cx programming language.
+The Synflow SDK is the compiler + IDE for the Cx programming language.
 See http://cx-lang.org for more details and documentation about the language.

 # License

-The code is under GNU General Public License v3.0.
+The code is under GNU General Public License v3.0 LGPL.
 Some files are also licensed under the BSD license (as indicated in the header of said files).
+Copyright © `2015-2020` `Synflow, a trademark of NextDF EIRL>`

 # Install